LArbys/thrumu/README.md

 With such metrics in hand, hopefully we can begin the path towards data/mc agreement that will lead to better network performances on data.

+## Dependencies

+* numpy
+* ROOT
+* LArCV
+* larlite/larsoft eventually when dealing with MC and reco. parameters

+## Setup

+Going to build this as a submodule of LArCV, to be located in the app folder of LArCV.

+First, get a copy of LArCV, set it up and build it.

+Next clone this repository in the LArCV/app folder.

+Then build it.
+(Nothing in it right now)